RadValentin/CM3070-FP-Music-Recommendation/PROTOTYPE.md

 - Each has a 10k features upper bound
 - They're sparsely populated, most values being zero
 - They're stored in the DB as raw JSON which will involve some overhead when accessing and processing them
+- Saving the data to the DB takes around 10 minutes

 Similar songs can be identified by calculating the cosine similarity between the original song's and all other songs TF-IDF vectors.
 The songs with the highest values (between -1 and 1) will also be closest in terms of their lyrical content.

+In order to increase performance I decided to store the vectors as a separate file instead and only keep the song metadata in the DB.

+## Notes for project

+I've chosen "NextTrack: A music recommendation API" as the template for my project.
+The main reason is that I find the domain area interesting and it addresses an real shortcoming of current-day music platforms which I often come across.
+It always happens that I get stuck in a loop of either the same songs or songs I don't enjoy.
+I think it would be interesting to solve this issue.
+Plus, I can use the project to demonstrate my web development skills when applying for jobs later on.